FÜRÜZAN MELİS BAĞATIR

 This sport encourages us to form a partnership with our horses, and our ability to excel largely depends on our horses' capabilities.
 With a passion for enhancing equine performance, I am dedicated to helping horses feel their best so they can perform at their highest level.

 Horseback riding has been a big part of my life for the last six years.
 As an equestrian enthusiast with a deep fascination with show jumping, I have a lot of experience on trails up to 1.10 meters.
-I currently own 3 horses and spend most of my time at the barn tending to my horses’ day-to-day needs.
+I currently own 4 horses and try spending most of my time at the barn tending to my horses’ day-to-day needs.

 I have been professionally involved in many sports where the body is always active, such as snowboarding, archery, skiing, and horseback riding.
 Throughout this time, I have accomplished several national and international achievements within these fields.
 Massage has always been a helpful element to ensure my body's resistance to these tense and stressful sports.
 It became evident that, akin to how my performance improves when I am relaxed, a similar beneficial correlation also exists for horses.
 Therefore, while I was researching equine massage and its benefits, I came across an American and British-based Equine Body Work institute; Equinology institute.
 I was even more intrigued by the Equionology Institute's equine massage approach as it alluded to the equine musculoskeletal scientific structure.